The Real Estate Market in Penang

 Are there international schools nearby?

-Can you own property as Freehold?
+Can you own property freehold?

-How to check a developer's reliability?
+How can you check a developer's reliability?

 What is the monthly maintenance cost?

-Approximately 0.30 RM to 0.50 RM per square foot depending on facilities (pool, gym, security).
+Around RM 0.30 to RM 0.50 per square foot, depending on the facilities (pool, gym, security).

-Ready to Invest in Penang?
+Ready to invest in Penang?

-Sources & Useful Resources:
+Sources & useful resources: